How To Help Seniors Cope With Loss Of Independence

 Published on:

-Most people begin to perform daily life tasks independently by the age of 20.
-Later in life or by the age of 70 they may find that they are unable to perform those tasks or fulfill their care needs.
-This loss of independence may create may emotional, physical and psychological problems in a person.
-Individuals can easy become depressed at this point.
-Caregivers can provide immense support at this time while helping seniors understand the process.
+Most people begin to perform daily life tasks independently by age 20.
+Later in life, or by age 70, they may find that they cannot perform those tasks or fulfill their care needs.
+This loss of independence may create many emotional, physical, and psychological problems in a person.
+Individuals can quickly become depressed at this point.
+Caregivers can provide immense support while helping seniors understand the process.

-According to a study conducted by AARP in 2012, 57% of seniors over the age of 70 find it difficult to live alone as they need help with daily tasks.
-With loss of independence, many seniors may exhibit emotions such as denial, bad mood, guilt, anxiety, sadness and frustration.
+According to a 2012 study conducted by AARP, 57% of seniors over the age of 70 find it difficult to live alone as they need help with daily tasks.
+With this loss of independence, many seniors may exhibit emotions such as denial, bad mood, guilt, anxiety, sadness, and frustration.

 Below are some types of independence seniors may lose according to their health or cognitive condition.